 Businesses can evaluate three different cloud network architecture deployment methods, which are outlined below.

-Built-in networking tools.
-The first method is to simply use the CSP's built-in networking tools provided as part of the base IaaS service.
-For example, if you're using the Amazon Virtual Private Cloud service, you get control over the basics, such as assigning private IP addresses of your choice, carving out the virtual network into various subnets, and creating and applying the security policies to each subnet.
-You also have control over the route table, internet gateways and supplemental network services, such as Dynamic Host Configuration Protocol and DNS.
+The first method is to use the CSP's built-in networking tools provided as part of the base IaaS service.
+For example, companies that use the Amazon Virtual Private Cloud service get control over the basics, such as assigning private IP addresses of their choice, carving out the virtual network into various subnets, and creating and applying security policies to each subnet.
+Customers also have control over the route table, internet gateways and supplemental network services, such as Dynamic Host Configuration Protocol and DNS.

-These multi-cloud management option is far more complex than the other two options, it's an interesting alternative for those seeking to distribute a large network across many public cloud providers.
+While the multi-cloud management option is far more complex than the other options, it's an alternative for those seeking to distribute a large network across many public cloud providers.

-How do you choose a cloud network architecture?
+How to choose a cloud network architecture